 If a birth injury was caused by the mistakes of a doctor or hospital during, before or after delivery, it is important that you protect the interests of the child and make certain that they are compensated for their injuries.
 That's where our birth injury solicitors

 come in to help your child receive the compensation they deserve.
-Our medical negligence lawyers usually deal with compensation claims using a no win no fee arrangement which means that if you don't win then you dont pay professional legal fees.
+Our birth injury medical negligence solicitors usually deal with compensation claims using a no win no fee arrangement which means that if you don't win then you dont pay professional legal fees.
 If you would like

 legal advice at no cost then just